salrashid123/grpc_curl/README.md

 python message_util.py write frame.bin
 ```

 or via docker with a mapped volume:

 ```
 docker run -v `pwd`:/tmp/ -t salrashid123/grpc_curl python /app/message_util.py write /tmp/frame.bin
 ```

-The above protobuf writes directly to a binary file and encodes direct.
-For manual encoding to see what this is doing:
+The above snippet and docker command writes the message to a binary file in your local dirctory.
+For manual encoding to wireformat starting with just the protobuf:

 Start with the protbuf in a file by itself (no encoding done as above; just save a binary file with req.SerializeToString())